Christian: Remember Your Baptism

-Much in every way!
-Especially if our most common assumptions about baptism aren't fully in keeping with the biblical record, or church history!
-Most often, what I think we see in modern evangelicalism aren't necessarily heretical views of the sacarement of baptism, but insufficient conclusions.
+Much in every way--especially if our most common assumptions about baptism aren't fully in keeping with the biblical record, or church history!

 What More Can We Say?

-Asked differently, is the primary or sole nature of this "ordinance" of the Christian faith one of heavenward commitment alone, or is it properly understood as the "sign and seal" of God's covenant promise to his people, first and foremost?
+Asked differently, is the primary or sole nature of this "ordinance" of the Christian faith one of heavenward commitment alone, or is it properly understood as the "sign (and some would add 'seal')" of God's covenant promise to his people, first and foremost?
 I suggest the latter is superior or preeminent to the former, providing a foundation for us to remember our baptism for confident assurance when the storms of life blow.

 Here are two samplings of what John Calvin had to say about baptism: